WebAssembly/design/Semantics.md

   * `f64.convert_u/i32`: convert an unsigned 32-bit integer to a 64-bit float
   * `f64.convert_u/i64`: convert an unsigned 64-bit integer to a 64-bit float
   * `f64.reinterpret/i64`: reinterpret the bits of a 64-bit integer as a 64-bit float
+  * `i32.trunc_s:sat/f32`: truncate a 32-bit float to a signed 32-bit integer with saturation
+  * `i32.trunc_s:sat/f64`: truncate a 64-bit float to a signed 32-bit integer with saturation
+  * `i32.trunc_u:sat/f32`: truncate a 32-bit float to an unsigned 32-bit integer with saturation
+  * `i32.trunc_u:sat/f64`: truncate a 64-bit float to an unsigned 32-bit integer with saturation
+  * `i64.trunc_s:sat/f32`: truncate a 32-bit float to a signed 64-bit integer with saturation
+  * `i64.trunc_s:sat/f64`: truncate a 64-bit float to a signed 64-bit integer with saturation
+  * `i64.trunc_u:sat/f32`: truncate a 32-bit float to an unsigned 64-bit integer with saturation
+  * `i64.trunc_u:sat/f64`: truncate a 64-bit float to an unsigned 64-bit integer with saturation

 Wrapping and extension of integer values always succeed.
 Promotion and demotion of floating point values always succeed.